 Voluntary reporting systems are confidential, which protects the reporter from being identified.
-The reporter's identity is only known to the system's gatekeepers, in order to allow for follow-up action.
+The reporter's identity is only known to the system's gatekeepers toto allow for follow-up action.
+All personnel, including all members within the Safety department, exposed to confidential information are required to sign a confidentiality agreement.